CHINA TRAVEL NOTES

 International Airlines - contact us for quotes and other information:

 Hong Kong, Singapore, Seoul, Tokyo, Taipei, and Bangkok all offer direct flights into China (with Bangkok having the most daily flights and most convenient for overnight).
 An overnight in Bangkok may be required in- and out-bound.

 Avoid these major airports for connections which have the most delayed departures in the country (June 2014 Department of Transportation report).

 - Chicago Midway (MDW): 32.6 percent of flights delayed

 - Newark (EWR): 31 percent of flights delayed

 - Baltimore-Washington (BWI): 26.6 percent of flights delayed

-* If you are delayed en route to Asia, please contact our San Francisco, Beijing, or Bangkok offices (below) so we can reschedule your airport transfer or adjust any other arrangements as necessary.
+* If you are delayed en route to Myanmar, please contact our San Francisco, Yangon or Bangkok offices (below) so we can reschedule your airport transfer or adjust any other arrangements as necessary.